Human Subjects/Institutional Review Board (IRB)

 - Human Subjects Protocol

-- Proposal Application with New Required Checklist (.doc)
+- Revised IRB Proposal Application with Required Checklist (.doc)

-(This downloadable, fillable form can be completed using Microsoft Word, saved and then emailed back to the research office with other supporting documents as required to: firstname.lastname@example.org) REQUIRED: Completed application, checklist, consent forms, study instruments and other attachments must be merged and submitted to the IRB as ONE document.
+(This downloadable document can be completed using Microsoft Word, saved and then emailed back to the research office with other supporting documents as required to: firstname.lastname@example.org) REQUIRED: Completed application, checklist, consent forms, study instruments and other attachments must be merged and submitted to the IRB as ONE document or pdf.

 - Anonymous Survey Application (Anonymous surveys are conducted on a rolling basis.
 You do not need to wait for a regular IRB meeting.
 This application is completed online.)